 The Best Time of Day to Visit

-Whether or not you are an early bird, your best plan of action is to head to the Magic Kingdom on any day at least 15 minutes prior to opening.
+Whether or not you are an early bird, your best plan of action is to head to the Magic Kingdom on any day at least 15 minutes before opening.
 If you are relying on the Disney Transportation System, allow at least 30 minutes of travel time to arrive at the park entrance.
-Arriving early allows you to be one of the first guests to enter the park, and head quickly to your favorite attractions that will be packed later in the day.
+Coming early will enable you to be one of the first guests to enter the park, and head quickly to your favorite attractions that will be packed later in the day.

-If you can't bear the thought of waking that early, you can go the night owl route instead. and arrive at the park in the early evening.
-You should make a dining reservation for either 4:00 or 5:00 p.m., then hit the rides when you are finished (if you can stomach it).
+If you can't bear the thought of waking that early, you can go the night owl route instead and arrive at the park in the early evening.
+You should make a dining reservation for either 4 or 5 p.m., then hit the rides when you are finished (if you can stomach it).
 Beginning around 6 p.m., park crowds start thinning out as guests make their way to dinner, so you can take advantage of this time gap.